 Just before you leave, Mickey announces that he’s going to give “your clothes” some new powers, referring to a new Drive Form.
 I know that’s correct but it’s just such weird phrasing!
 This upgrade gives you your third/fourth Drive Form, Master Form.

 Nominally, Master Form combines the strengths of Valour and Wisdom Form.
 Ignore this summary entirely, as it will just mislead you.
 Besides the fact that Master Form has its own Keyblade for dual-wielding like Valour Form, it’s not like either of the other forms.
-I think the best way to put it would be to say it’s one of the better minor enemy killing Forms, while not being particularly good against the average boss whatsoever.
+I think the best way to put it would be to say that it’s one of the better minor enemy killing Forms, while not being particularly good against the average boss whatsoever.
 Its basic combo ends with a sloooow drawn out tornado area attack, which can save you from attack so long as you’re willing to waiiiiit it ooooooout, which can be hard to do on a timer (say, in the Cerberus Cup, where you’d think a minor enemy killing form would be ideal!).
 It also has the ability to cast magic on the move, often over a wide area, making it in many ways better at magic than Wisdom Form, depending on your situation.
 All things considered, I think of Master Form as a defensive transformation, something I’m more likely to do in a panic.
 Magic clears the board, and the tornado keeps survivors off my back.